pachyderm/pachyderm/doc/concepts/pipeline-concepts/service.md

 Service is a special type of pipeline that does not process data but provides a capability to expose it to the outside world.
-For example, you can use a service to expose a Jupyter™ notebook that has the most up-to-date version of your data.
+For example, you can use a service to serve a machine learning model as an API that has the most up-to-date version of your data.

 The following pipeline spec extract is an example of how you can expose your